kekyo/chibicc-cil-toolchain/README.md

 This is by design as stand-alone independent assembler, like the GNU assembler.
 In the future, it may be possible to resolve assembly files automatically via the MSBuild script.

-(The `chibild.build` package is available for this purpose.
+(The `chibicc.build` package is available for this purpose.
 But it is still incomplete and cannot be used now.)

 ----